CSjiade/Huawei_Cloud_Hackathon/README.md

 # Product Name: Misa
 **Product Description**<br />
-An Ecommerce app for users to sell and purchase used office equipment.
+A full stack Ecommerce app for users to sell and purchase used office equipment.
 The app also comes with Machine Learning functinalities such as  Classification of the age of the product using computer vision and estimation of the price of the product using a DecisionTreeRegressor <br/>

 **App Interface**<br />
 ![App Interface Diagram](https://github.com/CS3237IOT/IOT/blob/main/resources/app_Interface.png)

 # Summary of Main Features Implemented
 1. **Goods defect recognition and age estimation using Computer Vision** to aid in product misrepresantation or fradulent claims
 2. **Price Prediction using machine learning** to help users in determining the fair value of a product
+3. **Create new Account and login** for users to create new account or log in with existing account
-3. **CRUD Operations** to allow users to do general ecommerce activities such as searching for products and adding them to order list
+4. **CRUD Operations** to allow users to do general ecommerce activities such as searching for products and adding them to order list
+5. **Order History** to allow users to keep track of their past orders

 # App Architecture <br />
 As this was a Huawei Cloud Hackathon, we were obligated to use Huawei Cloud Services when building the product.
 Following services were used to ensure scalability and latency